Saturday 30th April, 12:30pm

 Roland Börger was a leading force in the restoration of the Richter Organ from 1671 at the Wehrkirche Church in Pomßen (Saxony).
 He has accompanied the restoration in collaboration with organ builder Kristian Wegscheider (Dresden) for over 10 years.

-Roland Börger specializes in early organ music from the 16th and 17th centuries.
+Roland Börger specialises in early organ music from the 16th and 17th centuries.